Customer support +49 (40) 59380 500

 Internet protocols

-Internet protocols enable the switching of data packets in a decentralized and packet-oriented network (so-called "routing").
-The addressing of the data packets works via an IP address in connection with the subnet mask.
-An IP address is a unique sequence of numbers assigned to each device in a TCP/IP network.
-All network participants therefore have their own IP address.
+Internet protocols enable the switching of data packets in a decentralized, packet-oriented network, known as "routing".
+Data packets are addressed via an IP address in conjunction with the subnet mask.
+An IP address is a unique sequence of numbers that is assigned to each device in a TCP/IP network.
+This means that each network participant has its own IP address.

 Static and Dynamic IP Addresses

-Normal computers and PDAs, on the other hand, are assigned dynamic IP addresses because they do not have to be permanently reachable.
+Normal computers and PDAs, on the other hand, are assigned dynamic IP addresses as they do not need to be permanently accessible.
 Dynamic IP addresses are assigned automatically by a DHCP server.
-DHCP stands for "Dynamic Host Configuration Protocol" and is used to manage IP addresses in a TCP/IP network and distribute them to the requesting hosts.
-With DHCP, each IP host can request the IP address configuration from a DHCP server and configure itself automatically.
-When the PC is rebooted, the dynamic IP address from the PC can change accordingly.
+DHCP stands for "Dynamic Host Configuration Protocol" and is used to manage and distribute IP addresses in a TCP/IP network.
+With DHCP, each host can request the IP address configuration from a DHCP server and configure itself automatically.
+The dynamic IP address can therefore change when the PC is restarted.
 The request starts automatically as soon as a DHCP server or router is available for this computer.

 IPv4 vs. IPv6

-Currently, two variants of IP addresses exist (IPv4 and IPv6).
-The 32-bit IPv4 address is represented by four quartiles, i.e. decimal numbers separated by dots (e.g. 192.168.13.1), while IPv6 is a much larger 128 bits long and contains letters (a-f) in addition to numbers (0-9).
-On IPv4 we are in our Subnetting article has already been discussed in more detail.
+There are currently two variants of IP addresses: IPv4 and IPv6.
+A 32-bit IPv4 address is represented by four quartiles, i.e. decimal numbers separated by dots (e.g. 192.168.13.1).
+An IPv6 address, on the other hand, is 128 bits long, contains letters (a-f) as well as numbers (0-9) and is significantly larger.
+In our IPv4 Subnetting article has already been discussed in more detail.
 In this article, we want to take a closer look at the newer Internet protocol IPv6.

-The new IPv6 standard has also been made available to end users in Germany since World IPv6 Day 2011.
-However, the specifications were already finalized in December 1998 in RFC 2460.
+The new IPv6 standard has also been available to end users in Germany since World IPv6 Day 2011.
+However, the specifications were already finalized in RFC 2460 in December 1998.

-IPv6 appears to be much more complex than IPv4 (e.g. 2001:0db8:85a3:0000:8a2e:0070:7334) due to its eight-member hexadecimal notation, but it can be simplified by rules.
-For the example just given, 2001:db8:85a3::8a2e:70:7334 would be a shorter notation, since zeros can be omitted at the beginning of a block or for the entire block.
-Roughly speaking, the first 64 bits in IPv6 determine the network address, similar to the Net-ID in IPv4, and the trailing 64 bits determine the Extended Unique Identifier (EUI-64TM), which is comparable to the IPv4 Host-ID.
+IPv6 initially appears much more complex than IPv4 due to its eight-member hexadecimal notation (e.g. 2001:0db8:85a3:0000:8a2e:0070:7334), but can be simplified somewhat using rules.
+For the above example, the notation 2001:db8:85a3::8a2e:70:7334 would be shorter, as zeros can be omitted at the beginning of a block or for the entire block.
+Roughly speaking, the first 64 bits in IPv6 determine the network address, similar to the Net-ID in IPv4, and the last 64 bits determine the Extended Unique Identifier (EUI-64™), which is comparable to the Host-ID in IPv4.

 Advantages of IPv6